afnan007a/giveaway-bot/README.md

 # giveaway-bot
-a giveaway-bot coded in js
+a giveaway-bot coded in python